Of Commerce, Counsel & the Coin

 Afghanistan: the case study

-Twenty years, two trillion dollars, the Taliban returned to office.
-A failure if one was a sovereign nation.
-Two trillion dollars of revenue if one was a corporate interest.
+Twenty years and two trillion dollars end with the Taliban returned to office, an outcome that reads as failure if one was a sovereign nation and as two trillion dollars of revenue if one was a corporate interest.

 2022